wzh-miasanmia/Wheel-Bolt-Recognition/README.md

 # Wheel Bolt Recognition

 Hello, welcome to the wheel_bolt_recognition project!
 The project was realized during a working student at the Chair of Materials Handling, Material Flow, Logistics of the Technical University of Munich.
+Due to data security, the relevant data is not uploaded, only the relevant code is uploaded.

 ## Purpose